 Surrender to Father God’s will and the desire of the Holy Spirit.

-If a person is in Jesus Christ he already has the Holy Spirit within him, for conversion is itself a work of the Holy Spirit.
+If a person is in Jesus Christ he already has the Holy Spirit within him, for conversion is itself a work of the Holy Spirit for empowerment.

 But to have the Holy Spirit “upon” for power, which is what it means to be baptized or filled with the Holy Spirit, one must appropriate it.
 One receives partly through asking in prayer.
 This is true of all that Christ has promised us.
 Calvin affirms this in his teaching on prayer.